widelang/draft/README.md

   >> saveToDB()
 ```

-## Infinity
+## `...` Infinity and Chrono Intent

+Infinity and Chrono are tweens but mean different but ambiguous things.

+Infinity means: "This has no upper bound.
+It continues."
+Used in mathematics and symbolic constructs to represent openness, non-finiteness, or future extension.

+Chrono means: "This relates to time itself.
+The present.
+The unfolding of moments."
+Used in object declarations or invocations, shifts from infinity into time semantics.

-In Wide the Infinity is represented by `...`.
+Both are represented by `...`.

+Despite being semantically distinct, both meanings share the same symbolic form — because Wide is a language of intent.

+There are only three foundational Intent symbols in Wide that govern entity behavior, called the **Product Roots** of Wide:

+The `.` Resolution Intent
-The `..` Extent Intent is a cousing of it.
+The `..` Extent Intent
+The `...` Infinty Intent (itself)

+### Mathematical Infinity

-Wide has 3 symbols for representing Infinity:
+Wide has 3 symbols for representing Mathematical Infinity:

 `..-` is like a number that's unbelievably small (negative).